Bread Machine Italian Bread

 This is the recipe that started it all.
 I've been making this bread machine Italian bread for as long as I've had a bread maker, over 15 years!

-When I sat down to list the best bread machine recipes to add to my new bread machine cookbook, this was the very first bread I jotted down.
+When I sat down to list the best bread machine recipes to add to my bread machine cookbook, this was the very first recipe I jotted down.

-My family has used it for everything from dunking into a steamy bowl of chicken soup, cutting it into chunks for dipping into olive oil as an appetizer or toasting for homemade croutons, slicing it for grilled sandwiches, or cubing it to make my mom's homemade Italian sausage stuffing.
+My family has used it for everything from dunking into a steamy bowl of chicken soup, dipping it into olive oil, toasting it for croutons, or using it as the base for grilled ham and havarti sandwiches and my mom's homemade Italian sausage stuffing.

 This Italian bread has a very short list of ingredients that are easy to keep on hand:

-- Bread Flour: We love the King Arthur Baking Company brand and buy it in bulk on their web site.
+- Bread Flour: Bread flour has more protein than all-purpose flour, which creates a chewier texture in the finished bread.
+We love the King Arthur Baking Company brand and buy it in bulk on their web site.
+If you only have all-purpose flour, keep in mind that the bread may not rise as much or have the same texture.

 How to Make Italian Bread in a Bread Maker